KShivendu/awesome-vectordb/best-practices.md

 1. Similarity Search: It is performed by approximation nearest neighbours algorithms like HNSW, NMSLIB, etc.
 2. Metadata Filtering: This is traditional search on the metadata that you ingest along with the embeddings.
 You can do all kinds of filtering on the metadata: range queries, exact match, full text search, etc dependending on what the database supports.
 3. Recommendations: You can build a simple recommendation system based on this formula: `average_vector = avg(liked_vectors) + ( avg(liked_vectors) - avg(disliked_vectors) )` and then search for the average vector.
 Qdrant even provides an API for this out of the box.
-4. Hybrid sparse-dense search: You can use two different ML models: one with a dense vector that represents the semantic meaning of your data and another with a sparse vector where each position of a vector represents some attribute of the data and most of the positions are 0.
+4. Hybrid sparse-dense search: You can use two different ML models: one with a dense vector that represents the semantic meaning of your data and another with a sparse vector where each dimension of the vector represents some attribute of the data and most of the positions are 0.
 This also allows you to weight certain parts of the query more than others.
-At the moment, this is only supported by Pinecone.
-(TODO: Is this doable with Qdrant? https://qdrant.tech/articles/hybrid-search/)
+At the moment, this is only supported by p1 and s1 pods of Pinecone.

 * Query Optimization: Choosing the Right Index, Balancing Precision and Speed, Cost and throughput

-TODO

 Qdrant params:
 - Quantization: in-memory quantization, with on-disk original vectors